 Plagiarism: Except for assignments expressly calling for collaborative effort, all written work must be your own.
-Any unacknowledged borrowing from the writings of others will be considered plagiarism, a serious breach of academic integrity.
-I will submit cases of plagiarism or other academic dishonesty for review by the Student Conduct Officer.
+Any unacknowledged borrowing from the writings of others is considered plagiarism, a serious breach of academic integrity.
+Note that "writings of others" includes work produced by Artificial Intelligence such as ChatGPT.
+I submit cases of plagiarism or other academic dishonesty for review by the Student Conduct Officer.
 The penalty for plagiarism in this class is an "F" for the entire course, not just the assignment in question.
 See the more specific definition of plagiarism in the English 21XX syllabus supplement; also see "On Plagiarism."

-Cell phones/personal electronics: The use of cell phones and other hand-held personal electronic devices is forbidden in the classroom.
+Cell phones/personal electronics: Generally, the use of cell phones and other hand-held personal electronic devices is forbidden in the classroom.
 All such devices must be kept out of sight for the duration of class—off of desks and out of laps.
-I will count absent any student texting or viewing a personal electronic device, and if the problem persists I will ask students not abiding by this policy to leave the classroom.

-Content advisory: This is a college class, in a State University, and although some students may legally be minors, I will treat all students as adults.
+Content advisory: This is a college class, at a State University, and although some students may legally be minors, I will consider all students adults.
 We may read and discuss material that makes you uncomfortable or that some deem offensive or counter to their beliefs, including matters relating to religion, race, sex, and sexuality.

 Reading quizzes: unannounced quizzes testing your close attention to the readings.

 Critical responses: You will submit a minimum of five informal writings as "critical responses" to the readings.
-I will post critical response topics and requirements for each unit as we proceed.
+I will post critical response topics and requirements for each class day.
 Note that you are required to submit only five of these responses.
-There will be at least fifteen critical response assignments posted over the course of the semester, so you could do the first five and have them out of the way; or you could do one response every third unit; or, if you think you "work better under pressure," you might do the last five responsesI do not recommend this approach!
-These informal writings will be graded with an emphasis on content, but they should reflect greater care in writing style and mechanics than with your threaded discussion contributions.
+There will be about thirty critical response assignments posted over the course of the semester, so you could do the first five and have them out of the way; or you could do one response every third week; or, if you think you "work better under pressure," you might do the last five responsesI do not recommend this approach!
+These informal writings are graded with an emphasis on content, but they should reflect care in writing style and mechanics.
 You may do up to two extra critical responses to replace the lowest two grades among the first five responses you submit.

 The Writing Matters test covers a variety of rules, conventions, and matters of mechanics outlined in several web pages from my site: the Golden Rules are important rules of grammar and style; the Nuggets cover a variety of conventions and problems, especially in the handling of quotations; a number of common problems in spelling and diction are described in Word Problems; the Quotations page presents basic conventions in MLA-style citation and documentation of sources.